mattermost/mattermost-developer-documentation/site/content/contribute/webapp/end-to-end-tests.md

     }
     ```

 6. Run test in isolation using a convenient custom command of `cy.apiInitSetup()`.
-Such command creates a new team, channel and user which can be used by the spec file itself only.
+This command creates a new team, channel, and user which can be used by the spec file itself only.

 7. Refer to [this pull request](https://github.com/mattermost/mattermost-webapp/pull/5891/files) as a guide on how to write and submit an end-to-end testing PR.